seanzarrin/npm-issues/README.md

 npm-doctor
 ==============================

-npm-doctor is a command line tool that will search all of the github issues pages of your locally installed npm modules, and give you the matching results of your query.
+npm-doctor is a command line tool that searches the github issues pages of all your locally installed npm modules at once, and gives you the matching results of your query.

 ## Usage